 1. Set Up A Dedicated Working Space

 When you don’t have a separate space to do your work, you are more prone to distractions.
 If you live with other people, setting up your workstation in a common space like the kitchen or the living room is not advisable.
-Your family or your roommate might not realise that you’re trying to concentrate and they might disrupt your work flow by chatting.
+Your family or your roommate might not realize that you’re trying to concentrate, and they might disrupt your workflow by chatting.
 But if you work in a separate space, the people you live with will know not to disturb you unnecessarily.
 If you live alone, working on your bed or near the TV might tempt you to sleep it out or watch the latest episodes of your favorite show.
 You don’t really need a very big space to set up a home office.
 All you need is a small table with a comfortable chair in a quiet space in your home.
-Check out Pinterest on how you can spruce up your small home office desk with a vibrant plant or cheery décor.
+Check out Pinterest on how you can spruce up your small home office desk with a vibrant plant or cheery décor this all motivated when working from home.
 The great thing about this project is that you don’t really have to ask anyone for permission and can decorate it however you like.
 Occasionally, it’s also good to change it up and work in a different space like a coffee shop or a common working hall.
 Or better yet, why not take your work someplace you’ve always wanted to go?
 Keep in mind that the beauty of working from home is that you can take your work anywhere you want.
 Escape the cold weather and take your work to the beach or maybe spend a couple of weeks in Greece.
 The possibilities are endless so don’t limit yourself.

-2. Get Yourself Good Coffee
+2. Get Yourself Good Coffee.

 One technique that might help you get things done is to schedule your work in your calendar based on your deliverables.
 Have a target of how many tasks you want to finish in a day.
 Then, estimate how much time it would take you to finish a task or a project and stick to that time frame.